gameinn1/HikaruNoGoSSA/README.md

 Update: January 9th 2026.
 The New Year/Hokuto Cup special (ep 76) has been fully subbed!
 As for the main episodes, I may consider doing an episode per week (starting from 3) but for now I am looking at getting the special uploaded to get more eyes on the project.

 Update: January 28th 2026.
 Special is uploaded and I am working my way through gabest11 episodes now.
 I have done up till episode 10.
 Going to take a break.

+Update: February 7th 2026.
+Timed and styled up till ep 12, doing 13 now.
+Thanks to llbx who did some intro texts which have all been put on current episodes.

 ### Status Legend
 - ✅ Complete